Wabinab/Xenoblade-Chronicles-3-The-Book/src/04_emergency.md

 "Riku!
 Watch out!"
 Noah shouted.

-Riku took cover behind Noah, while Mwamba exclaimed, "It was camouflaged as a rock...?" {{footnote: Author's note: One assumed you lived in this region for so long, yet you never met this monster?
+Riku took cover behind Noah, while Mwamba exclaimed, "It was camouflaged as a rock...?" {{footnote: Writer's note: One assumed you lived in this region for so long, yet you never met this monster?
 Oh dear...}}

 Eunie: "We're gonna have to face it!"